ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="deleteUserComment"></a>DELETE

-Deletes a UserComment from a location.
+Deletes a user comment.

+Restricted to superuser privileges or above.
+Deletes a single user comment on a film location endpoint, referenced by its internal ID.